Skip to main content

 Who Is Eligible to Save With the New York State Secure Choice Savings Program?

-Any individual who is 18 years or older and has income or W-2 wages in the state of New York is eligible to participate in New York State Secure Choice Savings.
+Any individual who is 18 years or older and has income or W-2 wages in the state of New York during the calendar year of enrollment is eligible to participate in New York State Secure Choice Savings.
 Both full-time and part-time employees are eligible.

 The program is voluntary for employees, and they can change their contribution amount or opt-out at any time.